computproteomics/vsclust/README.md

 Feature-based variance-sensitive clustering of omics data.
 Optimizes cluster assignment by taking into account individual feature variance.

-VSClust is available as Shiny webservice and as R package in Bioconductor.
+VSClust is available as interactive and user-friendly Shiny webservice and as R package in Bioconductor.
 For more instructions on both, see below.

 VSClust was developed at the